MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 ### Design Goals

-To help me drive the decision making and prioritize design decision, I create design goals:
+To help me drive the decision making and prioritize design decision, I established design goals:

 **Clarity**: The old website was suffering from a cluttered and aging look.
 To better convey our mission to our customers, a clean design will be the first building block of our growth.

-**Performance First**: With all the products that require on-site conversion, I want my design to be optimized for web performance.
+**Performance First**: With an e-commerce platform, loading performance was key to facilitate conversion.
 This goal also aligns with my design philosophy, Form follows Function.

 **Better Navigation**: The old website was missing a critical navigation path to access the on-demand courses.
-These on-demand courses representing our revenue’s baseline, straightforward navigation to them, were imperative to the business’s success.
+These on-demand courses representing our revenue’s baseline, easy access was imperative to the business’s success.

-**Feature Our Mentors**: Our school wishes to promote human interactions above all else.
+**Feature Our Mentors**: Our values and mission aimed to promote human interactions above all else.
 In my competitor analysis and user research, we also learned that promoting our mentors was key for our market positioning.

 **Improved Tracking**: Data-driven decisions are crucial to success.
 Since the previous website had no tracking, I was working in the dark.
-To avoid this in the future, I designed this new website with tracking features in mind.
+To avoid this in the future, I designed this new website with data collection features in mind.

 **Iterate, Iterate, Iterate**: A design is never finished.
 Iterate on it with the help of data and usability tests was mandatory for this new website’s success.
 I designed this website in 3 sprints with tests at the end of each cycle.

 ### Brand Development

-To help me in my design of the new website, I developed a new brand identity that will convey our message with better clarity.
+To streamline future improvement of the new website, I developed a brand identity that will convey our message with clarity.

 The initial color palette was heavily focusing on a combination of lime green and dark colors.
 Due to the lack of contrast of the lime green, I decided to add a complementary color that will serve as primary color.

 ### User Flow

-Based on the user research, I designed a basic user flow aiming at describing the moment a user enters our website until they convert and access their course content.
+Based on the user research, I designed a user flow aiming at describing the flow when a user enters the website to when they purchase and access a course.

 {% include lazy-image.html src="/images/mograph-mentor-cs-userflow.jpg" alt="Main User Flow Mograph Mentor" caption="User flow displaying a user entering from the homepage and performing a purchase" figClass="" %}

 ### Wireframes

-Multiple rounds of wireframes and ideation cycles helped me **pinpoint the best navigation and set of features** for the new website.
+Multiple rounds of wireframes and ideation helped me **pinpoint the best navigation and set of features** for the new website.

 When I work individually on a design project, I like to **sketch my wireframe on a notebook** to accelerate this ideation process.

-If I work with a team, I prefer to use **proper wireframing software like Figma or Invision**.
+If I work with a team, I prefer to use **collaborative design software like Figma or Invision**.

 {% include lazy-image.html src="/images/mograph-mentor-cs-designexercise.jpg" alt="Picture of a whiteboarding session with my CEO and stakeholder of this project" caption="Picture of a whiteboarding session with my CEO and stakeholder of this project" figClass="" %}